 Dynamic Uptime and Scheduled Uptime

 CAS also provides the Scheduled Uptime feature for starting and stopping VM instances based on a configurable schedule.
 As the name implies, Scheduled Uptime allows an administrator to define when to start and stop servers based on a schedule; the schedule can target a subset of servers and can be configured for unique times each day of the week.
 Unlike Dynamic Uptime, Scheduled Uptime can be applied to all servers in a CAS deployment, not only Session Hosts.

 Scheduled Uptime is a useful feature for specific use cases.
 If, for example, an organization has offices around the world, Scheduled Uptime can help shut down unnecessary infrastructure in each region during off-peak times, which can significantly reduce GCP Compute costs.

-For this reason, we do not recommend using Scheduled Uptime on RD Session Host servers if Dynamic Uptime is enabled.
-Attempting to use both features on RD Session Host servers may lead to unpredictable and unexpected results, and you may not get the costs-savings that could be achieved by using either feature separately.
-The end-user experience may also be impacted by sessions being terminated as servers are shut down according to their schedule.
+For this reason, we do not recommend using Scheduled Uptime on Session Hosts if Dynamic Uptime is enabled.
+Attempting to use both features on Session Hosts may lead to unpredictable and unexpected results, and you may not get the costs-savings that could be achieved by using either feature separately.
+The end-user experience may also be impacted by sessions being terminated as hosts are shut down according to their schedule.
 You may continue to use Scheduled Uptime for other server roles, such as RD Gateway servers and Domain Controllers.